gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We would like to thank the following community members for making contributions to this release of Gradle.

-Previously, in the no-tests scenario, the test task was still executed.
-This meant that dependency resolution would occur and an empty html report was generated.
-This new behavior results in faster builds when there are no tests.
-No negative impacts on existing builds are expected.

 ## Contributors

 On behalf of the Gradle community, the Gradle development team would like to thank the following people who contributed to this version of Gradle: